 Marsh appears on stages across the Twin Cities.
 She is the founder and producing Artistic Director of Dark & Stormy Productions, a professional Actors' Equity theater named by City Pages as Best Theater of 2016.

-Marsh was most recently seen as Jessie in ‘Night, Mother and Solange in The Maids at Dark & Stormy Productions, and also made her professional directing debut with The Maids.
+Marsh was most recently seen as Una in Blackbird and Jessie in ‘Night, Mother at Dark & Stormy Productions, and also made her professional directing debut with The Maids.
 Currently, she is a regular on the award-winning web series Theater People, streaming on Seeka TV.

 NOMINEE: Best Supporting Actress, Theater People (Season 4), Seeka TV